 374 Marlborough was designed by Kirby and Lewis, architects, and built in 1880 by Silas W. Merrill, builder, as the home of wool merchant Albert Ellis Harding and his wife, Mary Manzer (Clark) Harding.
 They were married in 1880 and 374 Marlborough probably was their first home together.
 Prior to their marriage, he had lived at at 118 Commonwealth with his parents, William H. Harding and Elizabeth (Hicks) Harding.

 Albert Harding is shown as the owner on the original building permit application, dated February 17, 1880, and his mother, Elizabeth Harding, is shown as the owner of the land.
 She purchased the land on January 9, 1880, from Grenville T. W. Braman, Henry D. Hyde, and Henry M. Whitney, trustees of a real estate investment trust that had purchased several parcels of land on March 1, 1872, from the Boston Water Power Company.

-The Hardings continued to live at 372 Marlborough during the 1888-1889 winter season, but were living elsewhere during the 1889-1890 winter season, and 374 Marlborough was the home of Edward Everett Parker, an ice dealer, and his wife, Laura (Eddy) Parker.
+Albert and Mary Harding continued to live at 372 Marlborough during the 1888-1889 winter season, but were living elsewhere during the 1889-1890 season, and 374 Marlborough was the home of Edward Everett Parker, an ice dealer, and his wife, Laura (Eddy) Parker.
 By the next season, the Parkers had moved to 154 Newbury and 374 Marlborough was once again the Hardings’ home.

 Albert and Mary Harding continued to live there during the 1894-1895 season, but moved thereafter and by 1897 were living at 137 Bay State Road, which also was owned by his mother.